Juangunner4/Bubble-Scheduler/README.md

 # Bubble-Scheduler

 Problem Statement: Adding features to the graphic bubble scheduler, such as; options to view required textbooks for the selected course and more info regarding selected course.
+Potentially add athletic info for athletes...